shubham-icpcw9/sanskrit_learning_app/README.md

 As we all know that Sanskrit has been listed in one of the Endangered language.
-So we Indian will not allow to happen this. so I created an Android Application that teaches anyone a Sanskrit.
+So we Indian will not allow to happen this. so I created an Android Application that teaches anyone a Sanskrit..

 Pre-requisites
 --------------